peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 The exact value of the rational number if possible; otherwise, the rounded version of the result if a context is given.
 Returns not-a-number (NaN) if the context is null and the result can't be exact because it has a nonterminating binary expansion.

+### ToInt16Checked

+    public short ToInt16Checked();

+Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer after truncating to an integer.

+<b>Return Value:</b>

+This number's value, truncated to a 16-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is infinity or not-a-number, or the truncated integer is less than -32768 or greater than 32767.

+### ToInt16IfExact

+    public short ToInt16IfExact();

+Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer without rounding to a different numerical value.

+<b>Return Value:</b>

+This number's value as a 16-bit signed integer.

+<b>Exceptions:</b>

+ * System.ArithmeticException:
+This value is a finite number, but is not an exact integer.

+ * System.OverflowException:
+This value is infinity or not-a-number, or the integer is less than -32768 or greater than 32767.

+### ToInt16Unchecked

+    public short ToInt16Unchecked();

+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 16-bit signed integer.

+<b>Return Value:</b>

+This number, converted to a 16-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

+### ToInt32Checked

+    public int ToInt32Checked();

+Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer after truncating to an integer.

+<b>Return Value:</b>

+This number's value, truncated to a 32-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is infinity or not-a-number, or the truncated integer is less than -2147483648 or greater than 2147483647.

+### ToInt32IfExact

+    public int ToInt32IfExact();

+Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer without rounding to a different numerical value.

+<b>Return Value:</b>

+This number's value as a 32-bit signed integer.

+<b>Exceptions:</b>

+ * System.ArithmeticException:
+This value is a finite number, but is not an exact integer.

+ * System.OverflowException:
+This value is infinity or not-a-number, or the integer is less than -2147483648 or greater than 2147483647.

+### ToInt32Unchecked

+    public int ToInt32Unchecked();

+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 32-bit signed integer.

+<b>Return Value:</b>

+This number, converted to a 32-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

+### ToInt64Checked

+    public long ToInt64Checked();

+Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer after truncating to an integer.

+<b>Return Value:</b>

+This number's value, truncated to a 64-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is infinity or not-a-number, or the truncated integer is less than -9223372036854775808 or greater than 9223372036854775807.

+### ToInt64IfExact

+    public long ToInt64IfExact();

+Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer without rounding to a different numerical value.

+<b>Return Value:</b>

+This number's value as a 64-bit signed integer.

+<b>Exceptions:</b>

+ * System.ArithmeticException:
+This value is a finite number, but is not an exact integer.

+ * System.OverflowException:
+This value is infinity or not-a-number, or the integer is less than -9223372036854775808 or greater than 9223372036854775807.

+### ToInt64Unchecked

+    public long ToInt64Unchecked();

+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 64-bit signed integer.

+<b>Return Value:</b>

+This number, converted to a 64-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

+### ToSByteChecked

+    public sbyte ToSByteChecked();

+Converts this number's value to an 8-bit signed integer if it can fit in an 8-bit signed integer after truncating to an integer.

+<b>Return Value:</b>

+This number's value, truncated to an 8-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is infinity or not-a-number, or the truncated integer is less than -128 or greater than 127.

+### ToSByteIfExact

+    public sbyte ToSByteIfExact();

+Converts this number's value to an 8-bit signed integer if it can fit in an 8-bit signed integer without rounding to a different numerical value.

+<b>Return Value:</b>

+This number's value as an 8-bit signed integer.

+<b>Exceptions:</b>

+ * System.ArithmeticException:
+This value is a finite number, but is not an exact integer.

+ * System.OverflowException:
+This value is infinity or not-a-number, or the integer is less than -128 or greater than 127.

+### ToSByteUnchecked

+    public sbyte ToSByteUnchecked();

+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as an 8-bit signed integer.

+<b>Return Value:</b>

+This number, converted to an 8-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

 ### ToSingle

     public float ToSingle();